 Drizzle the honey glaze over the cooled apple cake.
 Slice and enjoy!

-Granny Smith are far and away my favorite!
+Granny Smith are far and away my favorite apples for baking!
 If you don’t have any and can’t get them, choose the next tartest option for best flavor, such as Pink Lady.

 Use a long cake tester, inserted into the cake.
 If it comes out clean, your cake is ready to come out of the oven.
 This could take anywhere from 80 to 100 minutes, depending on your oven, environment and the color of your cake pan.